top of page

 The Need

-have all been shown to reduce depression and anxiety
+Mindfulness, creative health, lifestyle medicine, therapies, coaching and complementary therapies have all been shown to reduce depression and anxiety and help restore work life balance.

 bottom of page